 Still, there are a few open entry groups that are worth your while joining, even if they don’t focus exclusively on big picture data ideas.
 Check these three out and see what you think:

-????
-The Data Strategy Club – This is the group my Winning With Data friends and I call home.
+- The Data Strategy Club – This is the group my Data Strategy Action Plan friends and I call home.
 Join us!